w3c/wai-arrm/content/user-experience.md

 {% include box.html type="start" title="Important" icon="warning" %}
 {:/}

-ARRM is a practical implementation resource, not a normative interpretation of WCAG.
-For important guidance on how to use this resource, <a href="/planning/arrm/tasks/#important">see the disclaimer</a>.
+This is not a definitive list of accessibility tasks.
+It is not an interpretation of WCAG.
+Some tasks directly apply to the success criterion requirements.
+Some tasks are recommended practice that are **not** required by the referenced success criterion.
+For definitive information, see the [normative WCAG standard](https://www.w3.org/TR/WCAG22/) and the informative [WCAG Understanding Documents](https://www.w3.org/WAI/WCAG22/Understanding/).

 {::nomarkdown}
 {% include box.html type="end" %}